 - Low-frequency audio soundtracks, accessed via QR codes;

 Västlänken is double track railway, including a six kilometer train tunnel, being constructed beneath the city of Gothenburg.
 Construction planning for the project began in 2007 and is due for completion in 2026.
 Chronotopia is the curatorial theme established for a series of commissioned public artworks within The West Link project.

-155 Expressions of Interest were submitted by Swedish and international artists to an open call in October 2021.
-Three artists were then invited to develop concept proposals for the Haga Station site, and three for Korsvägen Station.
+155 Expressions of Interest were submitted by Swedish and international artists to an open call Maddie Leach was one of three artists invited to develop a concept proposals for the Haga Station site.